Samuel W. Eager: Biography

 He was admitted to the bar in 1811 and commenced practice in Newburgh, New York.

 He moved to Montgomery, New York, in 1826, and continued the practice of his profession.

+Congress

 Eager was elected as an Anti-Jacksonian candidate to the Twenty-first Congress to fill the vacancy caused by the resignation of Hector Craig and served from November 2, 1830, to March 3, 1831.

 He was not a candidate at the election held the same day for the Twenty-second Congress.

+Later career and death

 He returned to Newburgh in 1836 and engaged in literary pursuits.

 He died in Newburgh, New York, December 23, 1860.

 He was interred in St. George Cemetery.